-1. Organize inclusive conferences, seminars, and visitor programs.
+1. Organize conferences, seminars, and visitor programs that are inclusive.

 Each conference, panel, seminar series, or other forum should feature a diverse group of economists.